Books

 In a fast-paced story with unexpected twists and turns, Raymond Pollard meets his match—the enemy within.
 Only this time, he doesn’t have to do it alone.
 With the help of friends, family, and especially his son BJ, Ray finds the courage to confront his demons and protect all that he loves . . . by risking all that he has.

-eBook versions of each story are available separately as short stories and a novella.
+Ebook versions of each story are available separately as short stories and a novella.

 With the successful publication of his collection of digital books, L. Davyd Pollack turned his attention toward print editions.
-First on the list: See Jane . . . and More, an intriguing anthology of his two short stories, novella, and an excerpt from his newly released eBook—Positives & Negatives, Tricycles & Pancakes.
+First on the list: See Jane . . . and More, an intriguing anthology of short stories, novella, and an excerpt from his newly released eBook—Positives & Negatives, Tricycles & Pancakes.

 Davyd tells his stories with layer after layer of surprising plot twists and unique characters that span the gamut.
 First, there’s Jane, a successful businesswoman who has it all and fears losing it more than anything.
 Then, there’s Bryan and Michael, best friends for as long as they can remember, living life to its fullest—and suffering its consequences.
 Davyd’s casual style is comfortable to read but far from simplistic as it draws you into his stories.
 Read them once, read them twice, but don’t forget to read between the lines.